jobinkv/Slide_evaluation/README.md

 ## How to evaluate the system?
 #### Step1:
-Open the list of slide images [here](http://10.2.16.142/cgi-bin/vi_project/list_slide.sh) The table contain 332 slide images and corresponding to each image four outputs links are given under the title of GT,PSP,DeepLab and tessetact.
-The column titled "Table" indicate whether the slide image contains table or not
+Open the list of slide images [here](http://10.2.16.142/cgi-bin/vi_project/list_slide.sh)
 ![table](tableLists.jpg)
+The table contain 332 slide images and corresponding to each image four outputs links are given under the title of GT,PSP,DeepLab and tessetact.
+The column titled "Table" indicate whether the slide image contains table or not.
+Each evaluator can randomly choose 5 slide images and evaluate all the outputs provided in the table.
+Eg: if you are choosen image name "130110-DKLK0EGEYA-540_frame1770.jpg" then you are suposed to evaluate all the outpus currespond to that image. (red marked boxes)